What is Nitrofurantoin?

 How long does it take for Nitrofurantoin to work?

 Nitrofurantoin takes effect within days to stop bacteria from multiplying.
 For uncomplicated urinary tract infections, a 3 to 7 day course may be prescribed.
 Nitrofurantoin can also be used to prevent UTIs in patients with recurrent infections.
-Used for prevention, it may be prescribed daily for several months.
+When used for prevention, it may be prescribed daily for several months.
 Ultimately, your doctor will decide the appropriate duration of treatment.

 Does Nitrofurantoin treat kidney infections?